 - Disability is defined by the Americans with Disabilities Act as an impairment that substantially limits one or more major life activities.
 Major life activities include, but are not limited to, seeing, hearing, walking, standing, lifting, speaking, learning, reading, concentrating, thinking, communicating, and working.

-- The Request for Disability Support Services Form and documentation should be submitted to DS early enough to allow staff sufficient time to review the request and implement reasonable accommodations and services.
+- The Request for Accommodations and Services form and documentation of disability should be submitted to Accessibility Resources early enough to allow staff sufficient time to review the request and implement reasonable accommodations and services.

-- DS may ask the student to provide additional information if the submitted documentation is incomplete or does not support the student’s request for accommodations.
+- Accessibility Resources may ask the student to provide additional information if the submitted documentation is incomplete or does not support the student’s request for accommodations.

-- Students who do not have documentation are encouraged to meet with the DS staff to explore options for support.
+- Students who do not have documentation are encouraged to meet with our staff to explore options for support.

 - Students should keep a copy of the documentation for their personal records.
-DS destroys documentation and other disability-related information seven years after a student leaves the college.
+Accessibility Resources shreds hard copies of documentation after scanning for our electronic files.
+Additionally, Accessibility destroys/deletes documentation and other disability-related information seven years after a student leaves the college.

 - Documentation accepted by Colorado College might not be accepted by other institutions, agencies, and/or programs (e.g., testing agencies, licensure exams, and certification programs).
 Please check with the specific organizations and/or programs to determine their documentation requirements.